 - That the experience will be personalized for them

 This is exactly what AI can achieve.
 Thus, AI is slowly, yet steadily transforming the way customers shop for fashion products online.

-Some AI use cases are highly niche, (e.g. Sephora’s virtual artist, which lets customers try out makeup online).
+Some AI use cases are highly niche, (e.g. My Jewellery's Style Profile Test, which lets customers customize their own style profile with just a few clicks).
 But some AI use cases are already becoming widely implemented, with a varying degree of success.